djaus2/az-iothub-ps1/README.md

 <hr>
 There is an option on main menu 8. to do everything.
 Now ..<br> <br>
-Its now gone mega.
+It's now gone mega.
 Run get-iothub once to select your Subscription.<br>
 then run ```get-iothub <GroupName> <HubName> <DeviceName>`` <br>
 And it will auto generate all 3!<br>
 Also optionally add pause (in seconds) onend and where [Y} is the default it will do it a\only pause for that time.